tarwn/lessthandot-hugo/blogs/content/posts/2012-04-19-using-execute-as-owner.md

 type: post
 date: 2012-04-19T14:35:00+00:00
 ID: 1599
-excerpt: 'It’s very common to come across user-defined modules that are written to execute as the owner.
-Not to be confused with the EXECUTE AS, the EXECUTE AS Clause will change the account context that is used to validate if the procedure, function etc… can be&hellip;'
+excerpt: "It's very common to come across user-defined modules that are written to execute as the owner.
+Not to be confused with the EXECUTE AS, the EXECUTE AS Clause will change the account context that is used to validate if the procedure, function etc... can be&hellip;"
 url: /index.php/datamgmt/dbadmin/using-execute-as-owner/
 views:
   - 20116